The Sunday Best is a collection of articles I’ve curated for your reading pleasure.

-Dr. Francisco Maldonado, one of The Finance Twins, has strong stealth wealth potential.
+The Finance Twins, has strong stealth wealth potential.
 Find out why in 5 Personal Finance Lessons I Learned in Medical School.
 Coincidentally, the good doctor is an intern where I interned 16 years ago after attending med school in Minnesota, as I did.

 I believe in transparency, and this post from Dr. Emilia Sam at KevinMD is about as transparent as it gets.
 “I have a confession.
 I didn’t enter my profession to help people.”
 Unbridled honesty in The Myth of Compassion in Healthcare.